PrincetonUniversity/SPECFEMPP/examples/fluid-solid-interface/README.md

-# Wave propagation through homogeneous medium with no interfaces
+# Wave propagration through fluid-solid interface

-In this example we simulate wave propagation through a 2-dimensional homogeneous medium.
+This example creates the fluid-solid example with flat ocean bottom from [Komatitsch et. al.](https://doi.org/10.1190/1.1444758).

 ## Generating the mesh